ensbot/ensbot-slavo3dev-blockchain/samrtcontract.md

 ## Time Stamp on the nonce in the transaction should be unique and verified to prevent any double use in digital asset

-## Small incetive are given to the runner-up blocks and the new block is added to the main chain
+## Small incentive are given to the runner-up blocks and the new block is added to the main chain

-## In Ethereum a combination of account number and global nonce is used to address isue regarding double spending
+## In Ethereum a combination of account number and global nonce is used to address issue regarding double spending

 # Hard & Soft Fork are most common phrases uttered in the context of a blockchain

-## 2018 is a year of hard forks in Ethereum Blockchian
+## 2018 is a year of hard forks in Ethereum blockchain

-## Forks are normal processes in an evolutinary path of the nansent technology enabling a blockchain
+## Forks are normal processes in an evolutionary path of the nascent technology enabling a blockchain

-## A Minor process adjusment has to be carried out typically by bootstraping a new software to the already running process. - Soft Fork
+## A Minor process adjustment has to be carried out typically by bootstrapping a new software to the already running process. - Soft Fork

-#### You can think about soft forks as a software patch or a bug to fix to adress issue.
+#### You can think about soft forks as a software patch or a bug to fix to address issue.

 # Hard Fork implies a major change in the Protocol